Cinereous tit: Behaviour and ecology

 These birds are usually seen in pairs or small groups that sometimes join mixed-species foraging flocks.
 They forage mainly by gleaning, capturing insects (mainly caterpillars, bugs and beetles) that are disturbed and will also feeding on buds and fruits.
 They sometimes use their feet to hold insects which are then torn with their beak.
 They may also wedge hard seeds in a bark crevice before hammering them with their beak (noted in ssp. caschmirensis).)

 The calls are a whistling titiweesi...titiweesi... witsi-seesee or other variants repeated three of four times followed by a break.
 The calling is particularly persistent during the breeding season.
 In playback experiments, the churring alarm calls of the European Parus major and Asian species are responded to by each other but the songs of the European species do not elicit much response in P. c. mahrattarum.
 About 4 to 6 eggs form the normal clutch (9 recorded in caschmirensis with one case of two nests side by side).
 The breeding season is summer and but dates vary across their range.
 Some birds may raise more than one brood.
 In southern India and Sri Lanka the breeding season is February to May (mainly before the Monsoons) but nests have also been seen from September to November.
 The nests are placed in hollows in trees or in a wall or mud-bank with a narrow entrance hole and the floor of the cavity is lined with moss, hair and feathers.
 They sometimes make use of the old nest of a woodpecker or barbet.
 Both parents take part in incubation and hissing from within the nest when threatened.
 They may also roost in cavities such as those in cut bamboo.

 A species of flea Ceratophyllus gallinae has been recorded in their nests from India.

+Vocalisations of the cinereous tit (P. c. minor) have been shown to encode messages such as "scan surroundings" or "approach", which can be combined to transmit compound messages.
+The order of these messages is meaningful, which has led researchers to liken the ordering of calls to syntax and grammar in human language.
+These birds have also been shown to create mental images for the call used to signal the presence of a snake, a cognitive ability that had previously been only attested in humans.